Israel celebrates 5 millionth coronavirus vaccination - WTMJ

 “I got the vaccine so I can work,” said Awarin, who received his inoculation at the Meitar checkpoint in the West Bank.
 “If you don’t get the vaccine, you don’t get the permit.
 So, I got the permit and my health as well.”

-The vaccination drive orchestrated by COGAT, Israel’s military agency coordinating government operations in the West Bank, was postponed by one day.
+The vaccination drive was postponed by one day.
 More vaccination sites for Palestinian workers were expected to open this week.

 About 100,000 Palestinian laborers from the West Bank work in Israel and its settlements, which are widely seen internationally as illegal and an obstacle to peace.

-Note: This story was first published on March 8, 2021.
-It was updated on March 9, 2021, to make clear that Israel does not require Palestinian laborers to be vaccinated, though many workers say their employers want them to do so.